underscoreio/underscoreio/src/html/consulting/choosing/index.md

 ## A Straight Path To Success

-Careful evaluation of new technology is a vital part of any new project.
-If you are considering adopting Scala, we are happy to provide the benefit of our experience working with other customers who have trodden a similar path.
+Evaluating new technology is a critical first step in any project.
+If you are considering adopting Scala, we can provide the benefit of our experience working with other customers who have done the same.

-Our *First Steps* service is a single afternoon spent on-site with your team.
-One of our expert consultants will discuss the benefits of choosing Scala and the logistics of your forthcoming technology switch, and will help on-board key stakeholders within your organisation.
+Our *First Steps* service is a **single afternoon spent on-site** with your team.
+We will discuss the benefits and risks of your forthcoming technology switch, and help bring key stakeholders on board.

 ## What You Can Expect